 Discussion

 Here we introduced a dynamic CMP model to track changes in both the mean and dispersion of neural responses over time.
 A global Laplace approximation with a smoothing-based initialization can provide accurate and computationally efficient model estimates.
 In both simulations and with experimental data we find that this model out-performs previous static and dynamic Poisson models, and may, thus, be a useful tool for understanding the role of variability in neural systems.
-While many studies have characterized noise (DeWeese et al. 2003; Deweese and Zador 2004; Taouali et al. 2016) or non-stationarity (Tomko and Crapper 1974; Wu and Hatsopoulos 2008) separately, modeling changes in the mean-variance relationship directly may allow us to more closely examine it the role of variability in the brain.
+While many studies have characterized noise (DeWeese et al. 2003; Deweese and Zador 2004; Taouali et al. 2016) or non-stationarity (Tomko and Crapper 1974; Wu and Hatsopoulos 2008) separately, modeling changes in the mean-variance relationship directly may allow us to more closely examine the role of variability in the brain.

-The extent to which the dynamic CMP model can predict neural responses more accurately than static models depends on the neural activity itself.
+The extent to which the dynamic CMP model can predict neural responses more accurately than the dynamic Poisson model or static non-Poisson models depends on the neural activity itself.
 Here with the V1 data we found a ~6% improvement in test log-likelihood ratios between the dynamic and static CMP, while in the HC data there is a ~35% improvement.
-The extent of spontaneous changes in neural responses is somewhat unclear, some evidence suggests that neurons can be relatively stable in some circumstances (Chestek et al. 2007; Dickey et al. 2009; Stevenson et al. 2011).
-More accurate spike sorting can account for some degree of instability (Steinmetz et al. 2021), and the degree of spontaneous changes likely depends on the brain area .
+The extent of spontaneous changes in neural responses is somewhat unclear, some evidence suggests that neurons can be relatively stable in some circumstances (Chestek et al. 2007; Dickey et al. 2009; Stevenson et al. 2011), but variability appears to differ across brain areas .
+More accurate spike sorting may account for some degree of instability (Steinmetz et al. 2021), and the degree of spontaneous changes may also depend on the brain area .
 However, neurons do clearly change both their average responses and dispersion in many situations.

+Although the current model works well for fitting neural spikes, there are some potential improvements.
+First, the state transition matrix F is currently assumed to be known and is fixed to I for convenience in our simulations and experimental analysis.
+This doesn’t allow for interactions between state vectors and may limit the usage in some situations.
+However, when using a Laplace approximation for the state vectors, F can be estimated using the EM algorithm as in (Macke et al. 2011).
+Secondly, although the CMP distribution can flexibly model over- and under-dispersed data, the assumed mean-variance relationship may not be appropriate in some cases.
+To more flexibly model the dispersion for single observations, it may be useful to instead consider the generalized count (GC) distribution (del Castillo and Pérez-Casany 2005), which includes the CMP distribution as a special case.
+This model has been applied in the context of linear dynamical systems, similar to the dynamical factor analysis model, with a fixed dispersion function (Gao et al. 2015).
+To track fluctuations in dispersion more flexibly, it could be useful to allow the function to vary dynamically similar to νt in the dynamic CMP model here.